 - How to set up your website to build trust and drive sales

-- Creative alternatives to the wholesale seasonal model, and what kind of sales calendar could work for your brand, and
+- Creative alternatives to the wholesale seasonal model and what kind of sales calendar could work for your brand

 - How to leverage publications, blogs, and social media to tell your story and drive sales.

 By the end of this course, you’ll have an action plan that is customized for you and your brand.
 And yes, thanks to the hard work of the Academia Moda Sostenible team, it comes in both Spanish and English!
 (I’ve linked here to the English version.)
 I first designed it with Latin American designers in mind, but what you will learn applies to Asian, African, and European designers as well.
-Even U.S. designers will get a ton out of it.
+Even U.S. designers will get so much out of it.

 So don’t relegate this to the to-do list.
 Register today and get started.